-The epistolary style is defined as a story which unfolds through a series of letters and other documents, such as newspaper articles, diary entries; even emails and blog posts!
+The epistolary style is defined as a story which unfolds through documents such as: letters, newspaper articles, diary entries; even emails and blog posts!

-It doesn’t take an epistolary novel to prove that reading the words of another creates a certain intimacy with the writer.
+It doesn’t take a genius to understand that reading the words of another creates intimacy with the ‘writer.’
 Whether this be a letter or a tweet, we experience something directly of that person, their thoughts and emotions in a way that can’t be transmitted through an omniscient narrator.

-Although the epistolary form had been in existence for many hundred of years; Pamela (1740) by Samuel Richardson, considered the most important work in the development of the novel (and also the earliest occasion I’ve heard of merchandising a book —apparently the people of the mid-eighteenth century were all about the Pamela T-shirts and Pamela pencil cases:D) was the first to make it fashionable.
+Although the epistolary style had been in existence for many hundreds of years, Pamela (1740) by Samuel Richardson was the first to make it fashionable.
+It was considered an important work in the development of the novel and also the earliest occasion I’ve heard of merchandising a book (apparently the people of the mid-eighteenth century were all about the Pamela T-shirts and Pamela pencil cases!).

-In Where or When, author Anita Shreve uses the epistolary form for the part of the novel where two lovers reach out to each other after many decades.
+In the novel Where or When, author Anita Shreve uses the epistolary form when two lovers reach out to each other after many decades.
 The switching between letters creates a steady rise in tension as each fills in the foggy, unreliable memories of the other, deepening something they know as married people they can’t pursue; but ultimately can’t resist.

-Entry by entry we discover that there’s something not quite right aboard the Demeter—the crew are unsettled by something they can’t explain, disappearing one by one until only the captain remains.
-A mysterious ‘dog’ runs away from the ship as it runs aground in Whitby Harbour, Mina Harker recording the event in the form of a newspaper cutting that she pastes in her journal.
+Entry by entry we discover that there’s something not quite right aboard the Demeter.
+The crew are unsettled by something they can’t explain, disappearing one by one until only the captain remains.
+A mysterious ‘dog’ runs away from the ship as it runs aground in Whitby Harbour, Mina Harker recording the event in her journal.

 Dracula is officially in England; and while Mina is unaware of the danger she and her loved ones are in, as readers we’ve been privy to information that allows us to see the bigger picture, making us fearful for the protagonists’ safety.

-Another benefit to using the epistolary form is that it promotes realism and reveals a character’s personality in terms of the way they write.
+Another benefit to using the epistolary form is that it promotes realism and explicitly reveals a character’s personality.
 I’ve spoken a lot about letter writing so far but let’s extend that now to electronic messaging.

-I’ve realised that I always use a X at the end of a text message because I don’t want the other person to take something I’ve written in a negative light and be hurt by it.
-Hopefully that means I’m a person who cares for other people’s feelings.
+I’ve realised that I always use a X at the end of a text message because I don’t want the other person to take something I’ve written in a negative light.

 So what do you think of the epistolary style?
 Is it something that has or hasn’t worked for you?
 Please feel free to let me know in the comments section below.
 I would love to hear about your experiences.